 Non-renewable resource revenue

 Alberta maintains the lowest overall tax regime in Canada, with no provincial sales tax, health premium or payroll tax.
-Albertans across all income ranges will continue to pay the lowest overall taxes when compared to other provinces.

-The tax relief will be worth an estimated $185 million in 2017-18 to small business owners.
+The tax relief will be worth an estimated $175 million in 2017-18 to small business owners.

 Alberta is now tied with Saskatchewan for the second-lowest provincial small business rate.
 While Manitoba’s small business rate is lower, Alberta small business owners pay less taxes when they take money out of their business for personal use.